 - Clayey soils: allowing longer maturity on the vines and giving way to wines more influenced by terroir, more structured, and with good length on the palate.

-Combining innovation and tradition in the cellar is definitely a remarkable passion sign here in Loire Valley where growers enjoy conviviality and gastronomy, often producing wines capable to great pairings and trying to respect, at the same time, basic organic rules pillars even when not certified.
-The estate has also been approving Vignerons Independants de France Chart for 25 years.
+Combining innovation and tradition in the cellar is definitely a remarkable key element here in Loire Valley, where growers enjoy conviviality and gastronomy, often producing wines capable of great pairings and trying to respect, at the same time, basic organic rules pillars even when not certified.
+The estate has been approving Vignerons Independants de France Chart for more than 25 years.

 Since 2012, the Haute Valeur Environnementale (High Environmental Value) certification allows farms to assess their skills by respecting the territory while preserving a natural ecosystem.
 Regularly checked by an authorized third part institution, certification validity is for 3 years and It’s based on performance indicators for biodiversity, pest control strategy, fertilization management.
 Colombier is part of this program.